The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

-Here $\eta$ is an efficiency factor which can be assumed to be approximately the same for telescopes with similar surface accuracy, $N_\textrm{FoV}$ is the number of fields of view probed simultaneously, $\Omega_\textrm{FoV}$ is the solid angle of the field of view, $\Delta \nu$ is the bandwidth, $A_\textrm{eff}$ is the effective area, $k_B$ is the Boltzmann constant, and $T_\textrm{sys}$ is the system noise temperature.
-For both AtLAST and ALMA, we set $N_\textrm{FoV} = 1$; ALMA is single beam, and has not been upgraded to host focal plane arrays, while we consider AtLAST to have a single, large field of view.
+Here, $\eta$ is an efficiency factor which can be assumed to be approximately the same for telescopes with similar surface accuracy, $N_\textrm{FoV}$ is the number of FoVs probed simultaneously, $\Omega_\textrm{FoV}$ is the solid angle of the FoV, $\Delta \nu$ is the bandwidth, $A_\textrm{eff}$ is the effective area, $k_B$ is the Boltzmann constant, and $T_\textrm{sys}$ is the system noise temperature.
+For both AtLAST and ALMA, we set $N_\textrm{FoV} = 1$; ALMA is single beam, and has not been upgraded to host focal plane arrays, while we consider AtLAST to have a single, large FoV.
 The ratio of the collecting area of AtLAST to that of ALMA is 0.34 assuming 50 ALMA 12-m antennas.\footnote{We note that the current minimum number of antennas for ALMA 12-meter Array observations is 43 \citep{almatechnicalhandbook}.} Therefore, assuming the same bandwidth, efficiency, and $T_\textrm{sys}$, the advantage for AtLAST lies in $\Omega_\textrm{FoV}$.
-For instance, at 850~$\mu$m we expect the recoverable\footnote{The recoverable FoV is greater than or equal to the diffraction limited FoV of the telescope itself, and depends on optical corrections in the instrument.} FoV of AtLAST to be $\approx 80^\prime$ in diameter (see \citealt{mroczkowski2023} and Gallardo et al.\ in prep), yielding a $\Omega_\textrm{FoV, AtLAST}/\Omega_\textrm{FoV, ALMA} \gtrsim 90000$ and $\textrm{FoM} \gtrsim 10^4$.
-While we can expect an aperture efficiency $A_\textrm{eff}$ comparable to ALMA (see Sect.~\ref{sec:surface_acc_req}), further improvements to this figure of merit can be realized through, for example, wider receiver bandwidth $\Delta \nu$, instruments that allow simultaneous observations in multiple bands, or by achieving lower receiver noise temperatures, which in turn would result in lower $T_\textrm{sys}$ \citep[see e.g.\ ][who note the receiver noise temperatures in all current ALMA bands are factors $\sim 4-10\times$ higher than the quantum noise limit]{Carpenter2023}.
+For instance, at 850~$\mu$m we expect the recoverable\footnote{The recoverable FoV is greater than or equal to the diffraction limited FoV of the telescope itself, and depends on optical corrections in the instrument.} FoV of AtLAST to be $\approx 80^\prime$ in diameter (see \citealt{Gallardo2024}), yielding $\Omega_\textrm{FoV, AtLAST}/\Omega_\textrm{FoV, ALMA} \gtrsim 90000$ and $\rm FoM_\textrm{AtLAST}/FoM_{ALMA} \gtrsim 10^4$.
+While we can expect an aperture efficiency $A_\textrm{eff}$ comparable to ALMA (see Sect.~\ref{sec:surface_acc_req}), further improvements to this figure of merit can be realized through, for example, wider receiver bandwidth $\Delta \nu$, instruments that allow simultaneous observations in multiple bands, or by achieving lower receiver noise temperatures, which in turn would result in lower $T_\textrm{sys}$ \citep[see][who note the receiver noise temperatures in all current ALMA bands are factors $\sim 4-10\times$ higher than the quantum noise limit]{Carpenter2023}.